- GDP (PPP):

 - FDI Inflow:

-Saint Vincent and the Grenadines has a legislative framework based on the British common law system to protect property rights and enforce contracts, but enforcement of intellectual property rights is generally weak.
-In comparison with some of its neighbors, its judiciary is independent, the rule of law remains strong, and corruption is not pervasive, although drug-related money laundering has been a problem.
+Saint Vincent and the Grenadines’ relatively independent and efficient judicial system, based on English common law, protects property rights and enforces contracts.
+Intellectual property rights are recognized, although enforcement of IPR laws is considered weak.
+In comparison with some of its neighbors, the rule of law remains strong, and corruption is not pervasive.
+However, the operation of anticorruption institutions is usually slow.